Skip to Main Content

 Here are some suggested databases (article collections) that you can search using keywords or terms for your topic.

-• Ethnic News Watch - Articles from ethnic, minority and native press publications.
+(ProQuest) Articles from ethnic, minority and native press publications.
 Some full text.
-Includes "La Prensa" from 04/07/2006 to present.

-• America: History & Life with Full Text - Includes history and culture of the United States and Canada from prehistory to the present.
+(EBSCO) History and culture of the United States and Canada from prehistory to the present.
 Some full text.

-• U.S. History in Context - Includes Historical (primary) documents, reference titles, and articles covering themes, events, individuals and periods in U.S. history from pre-Colonial times to the present.
+(Gale) Formerly called U.S. History In Context.
+Historical (primary) documents, reference titles, and articles covering themes, events, individuals and periods in U.S. history from pre-Colonial times to the present.
+Some full text.

-• Gale Virtual Reference Library - Reference books, including encyclopedias, almanacs, and biographical books.
-Provides background information and context.
+(Gale) Formerly called Gale Virtual Reference Library.
+Reference books, including encyclopedias, almanacs, and biographical books.
 Full text.
+See help guide: Using e-Books: Gale

 Does the Library subscribe to a particular magazine or journal you are looking for, like Newsweek or The Journal of Applied Psychology?
 Check here by title: Journal Finder.